-It is known that an event is the result of a sequence of actions, and this event is characterized both by structural and functional information.
+It is known that an event is the result of a sequence of actions, and it holds structural and functional information.
 The recognition of a human activity is strongly related with the ability of describing and interrelating events.
-The capability of describing, analyzing, recognizing events leads to understanding, interpreting, and predicting human activities.
-A synergistic methodology based on Local/Global (L-G) graphs, Stochastic Petri-nets (SPN) and Neural nets (NN) provides a framework to store and exploit this information, as described in Figure 2.

-The L-G graph provides a powerful description of the image structural features presented in an event, the SPN model offers a way to describe functional behavior of the changes or operations, and the NN model provides the capability of extracting and learning behavioral patterns.
-The framework described organizes these models in a synergistic hierarchical manner, where the advantages of one model at a particular level are employed by the model of the next level.
+Thus the capability of describing, analyzing, recognizing events leads to events understanding and may analyzing and predicting human activities.
+Thus, the idea behind this paper here is a synergistic methodology based on Local-Global (L-G) graphs, Stochastic Petri-nets (SPN) and Neural nets (NN).
+The L-G graph provides a powerful description of the image structural features presented in an event, the SPN model offers a description of the functional behavior of the changes or operations in video presented in an event, and the NN model provides the capability of extracting and learning behavioral patterns, presented in human activities.
+These models work in a synergistic hierarchical manner, where the advantages of one model at a particular level are employed by the model of the next level.
 More specifically, the L-G graph maps its structural descriptions into the SPN model by converting it into a Stochastic Petri-net graph (SPNG) that holds both structural and functional representations.
 Due to high complexity (a great volume of states for each object) at the SPNG level, a search process becomes difficult and time consuming.
-Thus, by mapping the SPNG features into a NN model the complexity problem becomes tractable based on the ability of the neural nets to generalize and abstract, providing relevant, though difficult to interpret, models of behavioral categories and predictions.
+Thus, by mapping the SPNG features into a NN model the complexity problem becomes tractable based on the ability of the neural nets to deal with a great volume of data.
+This mapping is possible via an isomorphism of the SPNG onto a Neural Net for the extraction of the events interpretation and learning from them.
 Note that some important features of this synergistic model are the ability of the neural part to learn certain sequences of actions and predict the output before their completion, also the ability to analyze a sequence of actions and determine the possible "causes".